This site has been optimized to work with modern browsers and does not fully support your version of Internet Explorer.

 Cervical length ultrasound education for obstetrics and gynaecology resident doctors

-A pilot programme was introduced in the Oxford and Thames Valley region in the summer of 2025 to ensure doctors are better prepared to identify those at increased risk of preterm birth.
+In 2025/26 a pilot programme took place in the Oxford and Thames Valley region to ensure doctors are better prepared to identify those at increased risk of preterm birth.

-By the end of the year preterm birth specialists had helped more than 30 doctors working in NHS maternity units in the Thames Valley Deanery to carry out an additional ultrasound scan to measure the length of the cervix at 14-34 weeks gestation.
-This initiative was made possible by the generosity of more than 150 pregnant volunteers.
-Four sessions took place on Sundays in Oxford and Aylesbury.
-Two more are planned in early 2026.
+Preterm birth specialists helped 46 doctors working in NHS maternity units in the Thames Valley Deanery to carry out an additional ultrasound scan to measure the length of the cervix at 16-34 weeks gestation.
+This initiative was made possible by the generosity of more than 250 pregnant volunteers.
+Six sessions took place on Sundays at hospitals in Oxford and Aylesbury.

-The pilot cervical length ultrasound education course is for resident doctors in obstetrics and gynaecology.
-It aims to strengthen the prediction of spontaneous preterm birth in women presenting with threatened preterm labour through targeted learning.
+The cervical length ultrasound education course was for resident doctors in obstetrics and gynaecology.
+It aimed to strengthen the prediction of spontaneous preterm birth in women presenting with threatened preterm labour through targeted learning.

 An ultrasound scan measuring the length of the cervix is the most effective way of identifying those at increased risk of giving birth prematurely.
 This scan is currently only available as a screening test to asymptomatic women with known risk factors for preterm birth, even though approximately two-thirds of preterm births occur in pregnancies with no known risk factors for preterm birth.